PladsElsker/sd-webui-alpha-mask/README.md

 ![image](https://github.com/John-WL/sd-webui-alpha-mask/assets/34081873/4ff8ce12-063d-458f-9e34-be4450ac6aef)

 > This extension won't show additional images in the `txt2img`, `img2img -> img2img` and `img2img -> sketch` tabs.
+> It also doesn't save them on your hard drive.
 > You might need to download the image with the top right `download` button. `left click -> copy image` converts the transparent pixels to black for me, which is probably a gradio bug.